 Listed below is the number of approved absences during a semester.
 Once a student has gone beyond the allowed number of absences then the final grade is reduced by the listed percentages per additional absence.
+Students that have accrued two absences are required to meet with their academic advisor.
+Students with three absences must meet with the Associate Dean for Academics and Student Success.

-Class Time Required Classes Allowed Absences (no penalty) Final Grade Penalty Ten-week courses 10 1 4% per absence Eighteen-week lab courses 18 2 2% per absence
+Class Time Required Classes Allowed Absences (no penalty) Final Grade Penalty Eighteen-Week course with alternate meeting weeks 9 1 4% per additional absence Eighteen-week lab courses 18 2 2% per additional absence